ahkar-kyaw/ME405_StringArt/README.md

   <p><strong>By:</strong> Ahkar Kyaw, Elvis Tang</p>
 </div>

-In tutorial we will learn how to build a machine that can replicate an image using strings.
+In this tutorial we will learn how to build a machine that can replicate an image using strings.
 We built this machine for our ME405 class.
 It is still a work in progress with many rooms for improvement but we are very pleased with how far it has come and we are excited to share the project with you.

 # Introduction
-String art, often referred to as pin-and-thread art, refers to a form of art that weaves colored string, wool, wire, or yarn between hammered nails to make geometric patterns.
+String art, often referred to as pin-and-thread art, is a form of art that weaves colored string, wool, wire, or yarn between hammered nails to make geometric patterns.
 String art is not new and its origins go all the way back to the 19th century.
 It started off as an educational tool to introduce mathematical ideas to children but came back in the late 1960s as a decorative craft in a form of books and kits.

 Inspired by the beauty and complexity of this art style, we decided to build a machine that can replicate any image using lines and recreate it physically in a form of string art.
 This was a very challenging project and due to time constraint, we were unable to perfect it to our desired standard.
 However, it works and we are thrilled to share our project with you.
 Hopefully you will find ways to improve our project further.